Frequently Asked Questions About the Speculation and Vacancy Tax

-Read the answers below to questions about the speculation and vacancy tax, including the exemptions you may be eligible for and how to declare and pay the tax.
+Read the answers to questions about the speculation and vacancy tax, including the exemptions you may be eligible for and how to declare and pay the tax.

 - What is the speculation and vacancy tax?